1hiking/1hiking.github.io/content/lists/Security,_privacy_and_cryptography.md

 * [efail: Outdated Crypto Standards are to blame by hanno](https://blog.hboeck.de/archives/893-efail-Outdated-Crypto-Standards-are-to-blame.html) [[Archive Link]](https://web.archive.org/web/20210127130530/https://blog.hboeck.de/archives/893-efail-Outdated-Crypto-Standards-are-to-blame.html)

 ## Open/Closed Source beliefs

+> Because there are many programs that are secure _and_ open source, many people make the correlation that all FOSS programs are secure by default, which is untrue.

 * <https://web.archive.org/web/20210112132451/https://blog.blueboxsec.org/post/the-illusion-of-open-source/> (Archive.org since main page has a faulty cert)